 - PPSV for adults aged 65 years and older and for younger people who have a high risk of infection

-- Haemophilus influenzae vaccine — to protect against a bacteria that can cause pneumonia or meningitis, recommended for
+- Haemophilus influenza vaccine — to protect against a bacteria that can cause pneumonia or meningitis, recommended for

 - Children in the United States who are younger than 5 years old